bobbydurrett/PythonDBAGraphs/README.md

                         Name of report
   {file,screen}         Where to send the graph database              Name of the database
+  {Y,N}                 Show SQL that was executed (Y or N)

 optional arguments:
   -h, --help            show this help message and exit

+See README.md for more detailed help.

 Example:

-python dbgraphs.py onewait screen ORCL
+python dbgraphs.py onewait screen ORCL N

 This creates the onewait graph on the ORCL database and sends the output to the screen.